 Samurais considered that dueling was the most honorable way to fight.
-So during a battle they would look for single worthy enemies to duel with.
+So during a battle, they would look for single, worthy enemies to duel with.

-6. Samurais had a strict honor code
+6. Samurais followed a strict honor code

 It was put in writing later on, in the 17th century, probably idealizing it a bit.

-They were in sharp contrast with say, the ninjas of the 15th century who were trained in a more “dishonorable” type of warfare.
+They were in sharp contrast with, say, the ninjas of the 15th century who were trained in a more “dishonorable” type of warfare.
 Ninjas would sneak into the enemies’ camp and use stealth, instead of frontal fighting, for assassinating and sabotaging.

-Since honor was all important for samurais, they could not stand being insulted.
+Since honor was all-important for samurais, they could not stand being insulted.
 They decapitated anyone who did so.

-7. Samurai’s daughters learned to fight
+7. Samurai’s daughters were skilled fighters

 8. Samurais popularized the tea ceremony